InfuseAI/primehub-site/docs/getting_started/kubernetes_on_gke.md

 --zone asia-east1-a
 ```

-This step will take few minutes, please wait for output like this:
+This step will take a few minutes, please wait for output like this:

 ```
 NAME              LOCATION      MASTER_VERSION  MASTER_IP        MACHINE_TYPE   NODE_VERSION   NUM_NODES  STATUS